pladz/cube_calc/README.md

 26/7/22

--NaN bug fixed by https://github.com/hehai123/ (thanks)
+- NaN bug fixed by https://github.com/hehai123/ (thanks)

 4/12/22

--Removed 30% boss lines from prime lines as per update
+- Removed 30% boss lines from prime lines as per update

 6/7/23

--Fixed hexa cube probability
+- Fixed hexa cube probability
--Boss damage, Ignore Enemy Defense (IED), Item drop rate, Chance of ignoring damage by a certain percentage, and Chance of being invincible for a certain duration are now limited to a maximum of two occurrences.
+- Boss damage, Ignore Enemy Defense (IED), Item drop rate, Chance of ignoring damage by a certain percentage, and Chance of being invincible for a certain duration are now limited to a maximum of two occurrences.
--Decent skills and Invincibility time increase options are limited to a single occurrence.
+- Decent skills and Invincibility time increase options are limited to a single occurrence.